ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/paf/index.md

 ```

 # Video Tasks

+You will also record a short screencast to present your work.

 1. Show a photo ID.
 1. For `long_first_words`, show an example of calling the function at interactions with the provided example list.
 Provide a trace of a loop, a use of `map`, OR a use of `filter` in your implementation.